tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

 layout: post
 ---

 Welcome back to compiler land.
+Today we're going to talk about *value numbering*, which is like SSA, but more.

 Static single assignment (SSA) gives names to values: every expression has a name, and each name corresponds to exactly one expression.
 It transforms